carriex/motion_statistics/README.md

 ### Train

 First train with motion statistics.
+Note: This implementation only uses the motion statistics (Session 3.2) mentioned in the paper, not the Appearance statistics (Session 3.3).

 ```bash
 python train.py